-I came to the realization about 6 or 7 years ago that I really didn’t know how I was spending my time during the day.
+I came to the realization about 10 years ago that I really didn’t know how I was spending my time during the day.
 I knew what was important to me, but was that really what I was spending the majority of my time doing?

 How would I know?
 I could only guess.